It’s not a new issue: People filing bankruptcy are concerned about how much legal representation will cost them.

-For representation in a Chapter 7 case, for example, attorney’s fees in the Greater Los Angeles Area can range from around $750 to over $4,000, plus the required court filing fees.
+For example, for representation in a Chapter 7 case attorney’s fees in the Greater Los Angeles Area can range from around $750 to over $3,000, plus the required court filing fees.

 To be quite honest, primarily it is quality, and having your case botched by an inattentive or inexperienced bankruptcy attorney can be devastating and end up being far more expensive.